RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 ## Our Journey:
 - 26th January 2021
-> ResetHacker celebrates its 2 year anniversary and RESETHACKER community launches Github organisation page, Making everything transparent to the community.
+> ResetHacker celebrates its **2 year anniversary** and RESETHACKER community launches Github organisation page, Making everything transparent to the community.

-> ResetHacker revealed the inside details, teams, workflow, achievement and exclusive resources.
+> ResetHacker disclosed the inside details, teams, workflow, achievement and exclusive resources.

 - 6th January 2020
 > ResetHacker introduced private Discussion group with a purpose to explore, discuss the vulnerability, attacks, POC, pen-testing, bug hunting approaches, privacy, tools development, programming, project and talk about the best in IT sector.